vmware/vic-product/docs/user_doc/vic_vsphere_admin/using_vicmachine.md

 ## Common `vic-machine` Options <a id="options"></a>

-The following `vic-machine` options identify the location for the VCH and the credentials with which `vic-machine` performs operations in vSphere.
-These options are common to all `vic-machine` commands.
+The `vic-machine` options in this section are common to all `vic-machine` commands.

+You can set environment variables so that you do not have to specify the `--target`, `--user`, `--password`, and `--thumbprint` options in every `vic-machine` command.
+For information about setting `vic-machine` environment variables, see [Set Environment Variables for Common `vic-machine` Options](vic_env_variables.md).

 ### `--target` <a id="target"></a>

 **Short name**: `-t`

 The IPv4 address, fully qualified domain name (FQDN), or URL of the ESXi host or vCenter Server instance on which you are deploying a VCH.
 This option is always **mandatory** when using `vic-machine`.

-You can set an environment variable so that you do not have to specify `--target` in every `vic-machine` command.
-For information about setting `vic-machine` environment variables, see [Set Environment Variables for Key `vic-machine` Options](vic_env_variables.md).

 To facilitate IP address changes in your infrastructure, provide an FQDN whenever possible, rather than an IP address.
 If `vic-machine create` cannot resolve the FQDN, it fails with an error.